Q: When are grant applications due and when can I submit?

 Q: Can any of the funds be used for indirect costs?

-A: We do allow for up to 10 percent in indirect funds.
-However, $50,000 is the total award for both direct and indirect costs.
-Up to $5,000 of the $50,000 can be allotted for indirect costs.
+A: We do allow for up to 10 percent of the total grant cost in indirect funds (e.g., up to $5,000 of the $50,000 total cost can be allotted for indirect costs).
+Indirect costs over this amount will not be accepted.

 Q: Is there a requirement to submit a final report to the SFA at the end of the one-year grant period?

-A: Yes, the SFA does require that all grant awardees submit a final report.
-A final financial report is also required.
+A: Yes, the SFA does require that all grant awardees submit a Final Report (outcomes) as well as a final Financial Report (list of cumulative expenditures).